George G. McMurtry

-George Gibson McMurtry (November 6, 1876 – November 22, 1958) was a United States Army officer, a Medal of Honor recipient and a Harvard-educated Wall Street lawyer.
+George Gibson McMurtry (November 6, 1876 – November 22, 1958) was a United States Army officer, a Medal of Honor recipient and a Harvard Graduate 1899.

 He first served in the Army as a member of the Rough Riders during the Spanish–American War.
 He received the Medal of Honor as the executive officer of the Lost Battalion during World War I.

 Early life

 Born in Pittsburgh, Pennsylvania, in 1876, McMurtry was described as a big, burly, Scottish-American, with a ruddy face who seemed to always be of good cheer.
-He attended law school at Harvard graduating prior to the Spanish–American War.
+McMurtry attended Harvard but interrupted his studies in 1898 to volunteer for the 1st United States Volunteer Cavalry, popularly known as Theodore Roosevelt's Rough Riders, during the Spanish–American War.
+He served in Cuba and participated in the fighting at San Juan Hill.
+Following his service with the Rough Riders, McMurtry returned to Harvard and graduated with the Class of 1899.

 In the Rough Riders in the Spanish–American War

 At the start of the Spanish–American War, at the age of 22, McMurtry left Harvard to serve as a member of Theodore Roosevelt's 1st US Volunteer Cavalry, known as the Rough Riders.
 He was a member of Troop D commanded by Captain Robert B. Huston.
 D Troop was part of the cavalry squadron commanded by Alexander Brodie.
 As part of D Troop, McMurtry participated in the Battle of Las Guasimas on Friday 24 June 1898 and in the Battle of San Juan Hill on 1 July 1898.